THE LEUKEMIA & LYMPHOMA SOCIETY - NEBRASKA CHAPTER

 Programs & Services Offered

-- Co-pay, transportation and emergency financial assistance programs are offered statewide.
+Statewide co-pay, transportation and emergency financial assistance programs

 Did You Know?

 Statewide, 12,156 people have been diagnosed with a blood cancer and nationwide, that number is 1,237,824.

 Every 3 minutes someone is diagnosed with a blood cancer.

 $10 funds one monthly session of one family support group.

 $25 provides a partial reimbursement for daily living expenses incurred by a family whose loved one is undergoing a bone marrow transplant in Omaha.